graceugochinneji/CDUT-Summer-Camp-Program-2025/README.md

-# CDUT-Summer-Camp-Program-2025
+# 🌞 CDUT 2025 AI Summer Camp Program
 AI Summer School @ CDUT, July 2025 – Jupyter Notebooks, Code, and Exercises.

-# 🌞 CDUT AI Summer School – 2025

 Welcome to the official GitHub repository for the **AI Summer School Program** organized by **Chengdu University of Technology (CDUT)** from **July 7 – July 28, 2025**.